Bryan-Cee/ts-semver-detector/examples/README.md

-# TypeShift Examples
+# ts-semver-detector Examples

-This directory contains various examples demonstrating how to use the TypeShift (ts-semver-detector) tool.
+This directory contains various examples demonstrating how to use the ts-semver-detector tool.

 ## Available Examples